jgato/jgato/random_docs/debugging_AI_installation.md

 The new ISO is bigger than 1GB, that would cause problems on some BMCs.
 This is why this is optional.

-### Enable a root console using the Host Inventory resources
+## Enable debug shell using the Host Inventory resources

+Advantages:
+ * You can get easily a root console, not needing to enable any extra feature.
+ * It happens after all bootstrap process, the file system is mounted, ignition files applied, etc.
+ * Very good option combined with the FULL ISO to solve some networking issues, dont getting stuck on rootfs download phase.
+Disadvantages:
+ * it happens after bootstrap process, if the network is wrongly configured you will get stuck on downloading rootfs stage.
+ * Change to virtual (tty9) console could be "tricky" on some barmetal consoles.

-To enable the `root` console is done by the Infraenv CR.
+Caution: To enable the `debug shell` or `root` console is done by the Infraenv CR.
 This CR affects to all the hosts in the cluster we are debugging.
 After enabling it, it will reboot all the hosts, to make them boot again in the Discovery Phase.
 But this time, all of them will have `root` console on tty9.
+So, maybe this will not help you on mutinode clusters on production.
+It is not a big issue if you are in a first cluster installation stage, when the cluster is not yet created, or working with SNOs.

-This is not a big issue, because you will use this feature when something is going wrong creating a cluster.
-So you will enable it, debug, and when everything is fixed, re-trigger the installation without this option.
+Use it only for debug, enable it, troubleshooting, and when everything is fixed, re-trigger the installation without this option.
 Dont forget to disable it, or you will have a huge free `root`access.
-Neither use this on a working/created cluster.

 ```yaml
 > oc -n el8k-ztp-1 edit infraenv el8k-ztp-1